-- District leadership has analyzed the classroom and overall facilities in light of the SMC Health and Safety Guidelines and concluded that WESD has the capacity of the facility for in-person learning, following safety guidelines. - District leadership will consider the health and safety of students and staff, related to identifying stable cohorts - District leadership and staff will also make equity a priority in decision-making regarding scheduling and student cohort assignments. - District leadership will group students by stable cohorts based on shared classes, with attention being made to: the needs of students with IEPs or 504s, English Learners, spring parent requests (where possible), and maintaining middle

-- school math curriculum pathways for accelerated learning. - District leadership will prioritize students in specialized programs having access to a teacher/provider who is connected to that program. - District leadership will determine the movement of teachers and students between classrooms, as safe and appropriate. - Recess and lunch areas will be assigned by cohort, so that no two cohorts are ever overlapping or interacting with each other.
+- District leadership has analyzed the classroom and overall facilities in light of the SMC Health and Safety Guidelines and concluded that WESD has the capacity of the facility for in-person learning, following safety guidelines. - District leadership will consider the health and safety of students and staff, related to identifying stable cohorts - District leadership and staff will also make equity a priority in decision-making regarding scheduling and student cohort assignments. - District leadership will group students by stable cohorts based on shared classes, with attention being made to: the needs of students with IEPs or 504s, English Learners, spring parent requests (where possible), and maintaining middle school math curriculum pathways for accelerated learning. - District leadership will prioritize students in specialized programs having access to a teacher/provider who is connected to that program. - District leadership will determine the movement of teachers and students between classrooms, as safe and appropriate.